-The color uniformity must be measured orthogonally to the display screen plane at nine points.
+The color uniformity must be measured orthogonally to the notebook screen plane at nine points.
 The four corner positions (1, 3, 7 and 9) are measured 1° from the edges of the screen as shown in luminance uniformity 1.
-The 4 side positions (2, 4, 6 and 8) are measured on the middle of the side 1° from the edge.
-These measurement points have a $1/2^\circ$ margin to the edges if the measurement area of the instrument is 1° (see figure luminance uniformity 1 (section 5.9.2)).
-Finally, the center position (5) is measured.
+The four side positions (2, 4, 6 and 8) are measured on the middle of the side 1° from the edge.
+These measurement points have a $1/2^\circ$ margin to the edges if the measurement area of the instrument is 1° (see figure luminance uniformity 1).
+Finally the center position (5) is measured.

-In addition to the nine default positions, the color uniformity must also be evaluated visually by the technician in order to find areas where the color varies the most.
-If a significant difference within the 1° from the edge area is found, these measuring points must also be measured and used to evaluate the color uniformity.
+The color uniformity must also be evaluated visually by the technician in order to find those areas where the color varies the most except from the nine default positions.
+If a significant difference within the 1° from the edge area is found these measuring points must also be measured and used to evaluate the color uniformity.
 The conditions for color measurement in the corner positions and the distribution of other measurement points are illustrated in figure luminance uniformity 1.

-$\Delta u'v'$ according to the CIE (1976) uniform chromaticity scale diagram must be calculated for each measured position using the formula:
+$\Delta u'v'$ according to the CIE (1976) uniform chromaticity scale diagram must be calculated for each measured position using the formula where A and B are the two points found to have the largest color difference between them.